 However, it is important to understand that LimeSurvey automatically determines which logical operator to apply.
 This means that the use of the OR or AND operators is determined according to the context of the condition.
 In the above example, there is only one scenario.
-This means that LimeSurvey makes use of Boolean algebra, which means that operator or si "computed" first.
+This means that LimeSurvey makes use of Boolean algebra, which means that operator or is "computed" first.

 We'll talk more about complex conditions later.
 Let's first focus together on the elementary ones.

 First, you need to access the conditions designer.
 To do that, click on the question you wish to apply the condition to: